PRIDE-Archive/pride-web/public/markdown/pridesubmissiontool/content.md

 ## Add Files and assign file types

 In this stage, you should choose the files to be submitted.
-Files can be added by clicking on the highlighted button.
+Files can be added by clicking on the "Add files" button on the top left side of px tool, highlighted.

 Note : It is recommended to name your file in a self descriptive way, for instance : experimentname_samplename_replicates_fractions.
 We only accept A-Za-z0-9_. in file names.
 Please remove any other special characters from your file name.